Introduction

 3. Customer Engagement: Delivers contextual actions to customers, improving the overall promotional impact across any channel (sales, marketing, customer service) based upon the choice of any 3C combination.

 4. Customer Value: Monitors Key Performance Indicators (KPIs) to enhance customer value based on feedback for each omnichannel action.
-Well-thought-out KPIs help optimize the next best steps in each further iteration for maximum value.
+Well-thought-out KPIs help optimize the next best steps in each iteration for maximum value.

 Figure3--Levers of Customer Experience